HCMC Dental Guide —…

 Dental implant technology is standardized worldwide.
 A Straumann implant placed in Ho Chi Minh City is the same titanium fixture placed in Melbourne or New York.
 The implant brands are global — manufactured in Switzerland, Sweden, South Korea, and Brazil, then distributed to clinics everywhere.

-Real Risks and How to Mitigate Them
+What Are the Real Risks and How Do You Mitigate Them?

 Risk 1: Choosing the Wrong Clinic